Foods That Are Dangerous Your Rabbits – Avoid These at All Costs

 Here’s a good rule of thumb to all you bunny owners out there if you have to question it, don’t do it, and if your bunny reacts negatively to accidentally ingesting any of the foods mentioned above, please do not wait to seek medical help take your rabbit to the nearest rabbit-savvy vet if you’re aware of the classic rabbit diet.

-See also Can Rabbits Eat Cheese?
+See also Can Rabbits Eat Parsnips?

 Leave a Comment